 Lights out is 10:00 pm but generally 8.00 pm is quiet time.
 Students are encouraged to sleep earlv so as to have enough rest for the next day.
 No activities are to be conducted by any student after 10:00 pm.
 5.00 am is time for getting up.

-Dress should be simple, modest, and comfortable; otherwise there are no particular rules in relation to clothing but consult with the ashram manager first.
-CERTAIN SPECIFIED retreats it may not be appropriate to even wear transparent, revealing, tight or otherwise striking clothing (e.g. shorts, short skirts, singlets or skimpy tops) – please check your retreat guidelines or check with ashram manager.
+Dress should be simple, flexible, modest, and comfortable; otherwise there are no particular rules in relation to clothing but consult with the ashram manager first.
+In CERTAIN SPECIFIED retreats are naturist so clothing is not worn - but this is not the norm so enquire if interested.
+In CERTAIN SPECIFIED retreats it may not be appropriate to wear transparent, revealing, tight or otherwise striking clothing (e.g. shorts, short skirts, singlets or skimpy tops) – please check your retreat guidelines or check with ashram manager.
 Be prepared for cool evenings even in summer and hot tropical days.
 Shoes are not to be worn in the ashram and feet must be kept clean on entering.

 m) Fire & Security